The Clinic for Dermatology & Wellness 2924 Siskiyou Blvd, Suite 200

 Each year, nearly 6 million cases of skin cancer are diagnosed and treated in the United States.
 If that seems like a high number, it’s because it is.
 There are more cases of skin cancer every year than all other types of cancer combined.
 In fact, 1 in 5 people will be diagnosed with some form of skin cancer by the time they reach 70.

 At The Clinic for Dermatology & Wellness, the primary interest of our dermatological staff is the prevention, diagnosis, and treatment of skin cancer.
-For patients from Grants Pass, Ashland, and Northern California, we recommend that you schedule annual full-body skin exams and skin cancer screenings at our Medford, OR, dermatology practice to ensure your skin remains healthy and cancer-free.
+For patients from Grants Pass, Ashland, and Northern California, we recommend that you schedule annual full-body skin exams and skin cancer screenings at our Medford, Oregon, dermatology practice to ensure your skin remains healthy and cancer-free.

 How To Prepare for Your Full-Body Skin Cancer Screening